10 top tips on getting divorced amicably

 - AuthorMelanie Loxley

 Getting divorced is rarely seen to be a positive thing.
 Ending a relationship is an extremely stressful life event.
 As a family law solicitor for the past 18 years, I have advised many people going through a relationship breakdown.
 Here are 10 top tips on how to make sure divorce proceedings are as pain-free as possible.
 Find out more about divorce or ending a relationship here or give me a call on 01206 204066.

 Make sure you are prepared before you enter into a separation agreement or apply for a divorce or dissolution of a civil partnership:

 See if there is anything you can do to make the relationship work.
-You have nothing to lose and even if the marriage has irretrievably broken, you can at least separate knowing you did everything you could to save the marriage.
-It can also help your husband or wife accept the relationship is over, if you are the one who instigates the separation
+You have nothing to lose and even if it is not successful, you can at least separate knowing you did everything you could to save the marriage.
+It can also help your partner accept the relationship is over, if you are the one who instigates the separation.

 Make an effort to talk everything through – feelings, concerns, aspirations.
 If you can talk and really listen to each other, you can try and maintain a positive relationship even if you don’t remain in a romantic relationship with one another.

 If you have children, then make sure they never see, hear or overhear you arguing or bad-mouthing one another.
 It is for you both, as their parents, to make sure that they know that their relationship with both of you will be preserved and protected, notwithstanding your marriage ending.